AlexJReid/blog/content/posts/dynamodb-complex-queries-3/index.md

 **We've added pagination to all access patterns.
 The first iteration of our model is now complete.**

-In the next post we will explore some low hanging fruit:

-- looking at some unplanned access patterns that have accidentally fallen out of our model design
+In the next post we will explore some low hanging fruit: looking at some unplanned access patterns that have accidentally fallen out of our model design.
+It will also summarise the key lessons learnt.

-- deploying a simple data service as a container that exposes the model to a web and API client
-- populating the table with some random data
-- a very simple load test to understand resource utilisation and costs
+Thanks for reading.

 ## Links